glowingjade/obsidian-smart-composer/README.md

 > [!TIP]
 > **Looking for a free option?**
 > Gemini API provides the best performance among free models for Smart Composer.
 Recommended for users looking for a free option.
+> _When using free APIs, please review the provider’s privacy policy before sending sensitive data._

 **📚 For detailed setup instructions and documentation, please visit our [Documentation](https://github.com/glowingjade/obsidian-smart-composer/wiki).**